Fire Department History

 In 1988, the department became a combination full-time and paid on-call department with two fire stations manned 24 hours a day, 7 days a week, and at least two men at each station.
 Along with the four full-time staff members, twelve new full-time men were hired to man two of the four stations.
 Additionally, the volunteers were to be paid for responding to emergency calls.

-In 1989, a Fire Inspector position was filled by one of the twelve new full-timers.
+In 1989, a Fire Inspector position was created and filled by one of the twelve new full-timers.
+In 2023 the position was eliminated.

 In 1989 and 1992, the department re-built new headquarters and Station 2.
 The township was also split into two districts.
 911 emergency numbers became nation wide, and radio communication greatly improved, allowing the use of much smaller pagers and radios.